jbock-java/jbock/README.md

 A *positional* parameter is just a value, without a preceding parameter name.
-The value is not allowed to start with a hyphen character, unless the
+The value is not allowed to start with a "minus" character, unless the
 <a href="#allowing-prefixed-tokens">*allowPrefixedTokens*</a>
 attribute is set.